keystonejs/keystone/examples/document-field/README.md

 ### The `Author.bio` field

-The `Author.bio` field shows using a document with only some options enabled to restrict what content the document field can contain.
-For example, this field won't allow headings, lists, etc.
+The `Author.bio` field demonstrates how to use the how to use the fine-grained configuration options to customise which formatting options are supported.
+In this case we only want to allow bold and italics text, unordered lists, and linked text.

 ```ts
 bio: document({